ortus-docs/coldbox-docs/Routing/eventbuildlink.md

 )
 ```

-ust pass in the routed URL or event and it will create the appropriate URL for you:
+Just pass in the routed URL or event and it will create the appropriate routed URL for you:

 ```js
 <a href="#event.buildLink( 'home.about' )#">About</a>